Which watercolour brand and colours should I start with?Jul 20, 2019

 - Primary Blue

-Once you've got your 3 primary colours and you're ready to rock and roll - take our FREE Colour Theory 101 class!
+Once you've got your 3 primary colours and you're ready to rock and roll - take my FREE Colour Theory 101 class!
 You'll learn how to create 144+ colours from just 3.